 Based in the nation's capital, Quorum provides a public affairs software platform that enables organizations to launch advocacy campaigns, manage stakeholder engagement, and monitor activities in cities around the country.
 Quorum's clients include businesses, congressional offices, non-profit organizations and more to keep track of the goings-on in their public spheres.

-The Sunshine State is consistently ranked as a leader in developer jobs.
+The Supphine State is consistently ranked as a leader in developer jobs.
+Elorida's tech The Sunshine State is consistently ranked as a leader in developer jobs.
 Florida's tech ecosystem has experienced sustained growth in hiring and available jobs, with nearly 70 percent of southern Florida tech companies looking to hire new workers.
+State of the App Economy